vjeuel/CSS_optimized/README.md

 This homework assigment is to teach us how to make a website accessible to people with disabilities and also to optmize for search engine.

+I will be logging every change made on the HTML and CSS files and also at the end listing the Future Changes that I find important to make easy to be viewed in different screen sizes and formats.

 * Created this github repository to upload all my files on the daily basis, so I can have different versions of it, in case I need to go back and see what I have changed from previous versions or why my html or css isn't working now when it was working on the previous version.

 * Have my web address linked to this repository: https://vjeuel.github.io/Homework-1/ .